JamesLMilner/Loxo/README.md

     * Moran's I (Spatial Autocorrelation)
     * Geary's C (Spatial Autocorrelation)
     * Inverse Distance Weighting (IDW Interpolation)

+## Caveats
+Loxo currently only handles geometries in the WGS84 coordinate system (as this is what GeoJSON and MongoDB use).
+Some end points haven't been fully tested with different geometry types so may fail.

 ## How do I set it up?
 Install MongoDB and run the loxoapi.py file.
 Make sure you install the dependencies (I need to setup a requirements.txt)